svenaas/ab/README.md

 # A/B

-Simple Rack utility for A/B testing via URL redirect
+A/B is a simple Rack utility for A/B testing via URL redirect.

 ## Usage